fkie-cad/s-chat/README.md

 16384 RSA might trigger network anomaly detection.
 The edward curve and/or TLS 1.3 is not available for usage on Windows 10 OS.

+The server side has to make it's ip and port reachable for the client.
+This may be done in the router settings or elsewhere.

 ## Requirements
 - msbuild tools